qore-dl/qore-dl-code/README.md

 resource configuration.png: the computing resource capacity of the three testbed clusters

 Trace.png: the 70 hours running in the Kubernetes clusters with Kubeflow scheduler.
 It is an example of our collected data.

+GA.png: the process of the heuristic generic algorithm in the Qore-DL.

+Case.png: the four cases when computing the fitness of the solution in adjusment module of the Qore-DL.

+# heuristic_adjust_method:
+The more details of the procedure of the heuristic adjusting methodology.